MCUSec/uEmu-real_world_firmware/README.md

 # uEmu-real_world_firmware
-Real firmware fuzz-tested with uEmu
+Real-world firmware samples fuzz-tested with uEmu
+Note that the parameters in confghiation files on main branch have been optimized.
+If you want to reproduce the evaluation of the published Usenix paper, please use the configuration files on the pre-pubilication branch.